Quick Search of DRB:

 3-D Transformations

-Shigeo Fukuda is another great point-of-view artist, "Master of Transformations".
+Shigeo Fukuda is another great point-of-view artist, the true "Master of Transformations".
 See for example his "Underground Piano".
-It looks like a large pile of junk, but when seen in a mirror just right, it's a perfect image of a piano.
+It looks like a large pile of junk from most angles, but when it is seen in a mirror at a particular angle, it resolves into an image of a piano:

-Here is "Encore" sculpture, which changes into different musicians, depending on your point-of-view. (via Growabrain)
+Here is the "Encore" sculpture, which morphs into various musicians, depending on your point-of-view:

 Again, by Shigeo Fukuda - watch this video to see the shadows transform a pile of junk.

-But point-of-view illusions can also happen just by accident.
-And when they do, the result can be hilarious ...
+Some point-of-view illusions can also happen just by accident.
+And when they do, the results can be hilarious...
+The following point-of-view illusions display the power of precise composition and object placement in photography:

 (image credit: sepultura)